 - 1) Work closely with and submit drafts to your major advisor. - 2) The final draft of the doctoral dissertation proposal should be approximately 8-15 pages for the introduction and literature review, and as much space as needed for the methods (not including front and back matter, such as title page, abstract, references, tables, appendices, etc.).
 Though the Graduate School may recommend that proposals be shorter, the department suggests 25-30 pages. - 3) Allow two weeks for committee members to read drafts and return them to you. - 4) Expect to write multiple drafts.
 All drafts should be free of grammatical and typographical errors.
 Sentences should be coherent.
 If the major advisor finds that they are having to edit too much for language, they may require you to get editorial help elsewhere before submitting more drafts to them.
-Faculty should be spending time on content, not grammar. - 5) After the major advisor approves a draft as ready to be defended:

-A. show it to other committee members.
-You can also bring specific issues to other committee members earlier, but do not expect them to read the whole document until the advisor has approved it.

-B. ask your advisor to submit the abstract of the dissertation proposal to the Director of Graduate Studies (DGS), along with names of 5 faculty other than your committee members that you wish to nominate as reviewers.
+Faculty should be spending time on content, not grammar. - 5) After the major advisor approves a draft as ready to be defended: - 6) A. show it to other committee members.
+You can also bring specific issues to other committee members earlier, but do not expect them to read the whole document until the advisor has approved it. - 7) B. ask your advisor to submit the abstract of the dissertation proposal to the Director of Graduate Studies (DGS), along with names of 5 faculty other than your committee members that you wish to nominate as reviewers.
 A student may also confidentially indicate to the DGS up to 2 faculty members they would prefer not serve as reviewers (see guidelines below).
 Within one week of abstract submission, the DGS will assign 2 reviewers to the dissertation proposal.
-See full details below.

-C. If your study involves human subjects, submit for IRB approval.

-- 6) Expect more revisions from other committee members. - 7) When all committee members agree that you have a defendable draft, complete the Dissertation Proposal Scheduling Form (available on HuskyCT), and have it signed by all committee members.
-Submit this form to the Director of Graduate Studies and the department administrator, along with the final draft of the dissertation proposal. - 8) Once you receive approval from the Director of Graduate Studies to proceed, you must coordinate with your committee members and reviewers to find an acceptable date and time (2-hour block) when all committee members and reviewers can attend.
+See full details below. - 8) C. If your study involves human subjects, submit for IRB approval. - 9) Expect more revisions from other committee members. - 10) When all committee members agree that you have a defendable draft, complete the Dissertation Proposal Scheduling Form (available on HuskyCT), and have it signed by all committee members.
+Submit this form to the Director of Graduate Studies and the department administrator, along with the final draft of the dissertation proposal. - 11) Once you receive approval from the Director of Graduate Studies to proceed, you must coordinate with your committee members and reviewers to find an acceptable date and time (2-hour block) when all committee members and reviewers can attend.
 The date for the proposal defense must be at least two weeks from when the defendable draft of the proposal is announced.
 (This two-week period allows the draft to "lie in state" in the department office so that other people may review it if they choose.)
-You must email your committee and the department administrator with the defense version of your proposal at least 1 day before the deadline for announcing the defense (so 2 weeks plus 1 day before the date of the defense), so that the department administrator has 1 day to make the necessary arrangements and send the official announcement. - 9) If you are considering applying for a doctoral dissertation fellowship, your Dissertation Proposal defense must be held prior to the due date of the fellowship application.
-Please note these dates the semester you plan to apply. - 10) Complete the Dissertation Proposal approval form and bring it to your defense.
+You must email your committee and the department administrator with the defense version of your proposal at least 1 day before the deadline for announcing the defense (so 2 weeks plus 1 day before the date of the defense), so that the department administrator has 1 day to make the necessary arrangements and send the official announcement. - 12) If you are considering applying for a doctoral dissertation fellowship, your Dissertation Proposal defense must be held prior to the due date of the fellowship application.
+Please note these dates the semester you plan to apply. - 13) Complete the Dissertation Proposal approval form and bring it to your defense.
 Though your advisors may sign this form at the conclusion of your defense, it is likely that they will require revisions before final approval.
-Note additional instructions on the third page of the form download, available at https://registrar.uconn.edu/wp-content/uploads/sites/1604/2018/02/Dissertation-Proposal-for-Doctoral-Degree.pdf.
+Email the completed and signed form to degreeaudit@uconn.edu and copy the department administrator.